ACCESS-NRI/MED-live-diagnostics/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Model Diagnostics's documentation!
+Welcome to the ACCESS-NRI Model Diagnostics documentation
 =============================================

 .. toctree::